Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 So how do you KNOW?

 You compare.
-Comparison is the best way to find the best shade for your walls, cabinets, front door, or exterior.
+Comparison is the best way to find husbands, as well as the best shade of greige or your walls, cabinets, front door, or exterior.
 So while we reviewed the ins and outs of Urbane Bronze in its color review, today, we’re looking at similar colors that are making a run at the title.

-In our USEABLE paint world, we only go down to the mid-2’s, Sherwin Williams Tricorn Black.
-The colors below fall between 6 -13, making them medium-dark to dark paint – but not quite black.
+In our USEABLE paint world, we only go down to the mid-2s with Sherwin Williams Tricorn Black.
+The colors listed below fall between 6 and 13, making them medium-dark to dark —but not quite black.

-1. SHERWIN WILLIAMS URBANE BRONZE vs. IRON ORE
+1. SHERWIN WILLIAMS URBANE BRONZE vs. SW IRON ORE

-What’s the BIG difference between Urbane Bronze and Iron Ore?
+What’s the biggest difference between Urbane Bronze and Iron Ore?
 DEPTH.
-But depth isn’t the only thing; there’s a shift in temperature as well, so let’s check the deets.
+But depth isn’t the only thing; there’s a temperature shift, too, so let’s check the deets.

-- Urbane Bronze has an LRV of 8; Iron Ore has an LRV of 6.
-This lower LRV means that Iron Ore is DARKER than Urbane Bronze (Iron Ore is more of a soft black).
+Urbane Bronze has an LRV of 8; Iron Ore has an LRV of 6.
+This lower LRV means that Iron Ore is DARKER than Urbane Bronze (Iron Ore is a soft black).
+While both are used for similar projects, Iron Ore offers more contrast and a cleaner look.

-- While both are warm colors, Urbane Bronze has a more noticeable greige-green undertone/warmth.
-Iron Ore’s warm green undertone is FAR more passive and less warm.
+While both are warm colors, Urbane Bronze has a more noticeable greige-green undertone/warmth.
+Iron Ore’s warm green undertone is way more passive and less warm.
+In this next image, there’s not much green to be seen on these Iron Ore built-ins…

 - Both colors are popular for kitchen islands, front doors, and accent walls (they’re also great on stair railings!).

-- On an exterior, Iron Ore acts as a soft black, whereas Urbane Bronze DOESN’T act like a black – it looks like a dark greige
+- On the exterior, Iron Ore is a soft black, whereas Urbane Bronze isn’t black—it looks like a dark greige, and its green undertones can come up a wink more.

 KYLIE M’S FAVE COLOR